rlee0525/Algorithms/Companies/Yelp/interview.md

 - Implement a fucntion to take a collection of SET cards and identify a set if it exists or return an error status or something similar if it does not.
 This is according to the rules of the game "SET"
 - Design an LRU Cache
 - Subtract two strings
+- Create a cache for data on a webpage to avoid calling the server whenever possible
+- How would you make a spam detector for Yelp given all the data.
+Another BST coding question
+- Given a string, print true or false if you can create a palindrome with it.

 ## Algos
 - Leetcode Easy - Medium level problems (Some were straight up copied from it)